azmigproject/GlusterFS-ARM/README.md

 * _Node_Count_ : Enter the node count.
 * _VM Size_ : Select virtual machine size from the dropdown.
 * _VM Image_ : Select virtual machine Image from the dropdown.
-* _Vnet/Subnet_ : Select new/existing from dropdown, new for a new vnet and subnet and existing for using existing vnet and subnet.
-* _Existing Vnet Name_ : Enter the existing vnet name (for new Vnet/Subnet it is not required just enter any random text because text box is required).
+* _New/Existing Vnet Name_ : Enter the new or existing vnet name (for new Vnet/Subnet select resource group where vnet and subnet would be created ).
-* _Existing Subnet Name_ : Enter the existing subnet name (for new Vnet/Subnet it is not required just enter any random text because text box is required).
+* _New/Existing Subnet Name_ : Enter the existing subnet name (for new Vnet/Subnet select resource group where vnet and subnet would be created ).
-* _Subnet Prefix_ : Enter the created client id.
+* _Subnet Prefix_ : Enter the subnet prefix of existing subnet for example 10.0.0.0/24 (for new Vnet/Subnet enter as per requirment).
-* _Vnet Prefix_ : Enter the Vnet Prefix of existing subnet for example 10.0.0.0/24 (for new Vnet/Subnet it is not required just enter any random value because text box is required).
+* _Vnet Prefix_ : Enter the Vnet Prefix of existing subnet for example 10.0.0.0/16 (for new Vnet/Subnet enter as per requirment).
-* _Client Id_ : Enter the subnet prefix of existing subnet for example 10.0.0.0/24 (for new Vnet/Subnet it is not required just enter any random value because text box is required).
+* _Client Id_ : Enter the client ID.
 * _Client secret_ : Enter the created client secret.
 * _Tenant Id_ : Enter the Tenant id.
 * _Admin Username_ : This is the name of the administrator account to create on the VM.
 * _SSH Key Data_ : The public SSH key to associate with the administrator user.
 Format has to be on a single line 'ssh-rsa key'
 * _Storage Disks Size_ : Select the disks size from the dropdown.
 * _Storage Disks Count_ : Enter the disks count.

 [![Click to deploy template on Azure](http://azuredeploy.net/deploybutton.png "Click to deploy template on Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fskchauhan016%2FGlusterFS-ARM%2Fmaster%2Fgluster-server.json)